lio972/legstar-xsd2cob/trunk/readme.txt

 Overview:
 =========
-  The cob2xsd utility translates a set of COBOL structure definitions to XML schema.
+  The xsd2cob utility translates XML schema to COBOL structure definitions.

   The utility is available as an executable jar or as an ANT task.